pacs-course/pacs-examples/Examples/CONTENT.md

 since several examples use the utilities contained in this folder.

 - `GenericFactory`.
-Copied also in `Utility`, it is a generic object factory.
+Copied to `Utility` as well, it is a generic object factory.
 You may use and specialize it for your needs.
 - `muParserInterface` Some examples on how to interface with [MuParser](https://beltoforion.de/article.php?a=muparser) and [MuParseX](https://beltoforion.de/article.php?a=muparserx) libraries for parsing mathematical expressions.
 Use them as a guideline if you plan to use these tools.
 The source of the libraries is contained in the `Extra` folder under the root directory of this repo: you need to install them before being able to compile these examples.
 Go in the `Extra` folder and follow the instructions in the `README.md` file.
 - `LoadLibraries` A utility to hold dynamically loaded  libraries (you have it also in `FactoryPlugin`).
 It simplifies recalling all the tools needed to access dynamic libraries, and it implements the RAII principle: when destroyed, it unloads the libraries.